Promaethius/mailcow-dind/README.md

 Implementation of a DinD container that can host mailcow-dockerized in a situation where splitting the services is counter intuitive e.g. kubernetes.

 ## Roadmap
-* Install a process monitor to keep track of dockerd, crond, and docker-compose up
-* Use aforementioned process monitor to allow https://github.com/mailcow/mailcow-dockerized/blob/master/update.sh to gracefully perform an update.
 * Make IPV6 optional.
 Requires a host mount of /lib/modules and isn't as self-contained.

 ## Caveats